 (b) carry photo identification and display it at all times on request.

-7.8 At the Event, exhibitors or other third parties may use lead generation devices.
-If you choose to allow your badge to be scanned at the Event by them, you are giving consent to provide your data to such exhibitors or third parties for marketing purposes.
+7.8 At the Event, exhibitors or other third parties may use lead retrieval devices.
+Our staff may also use lead retrieval devices when you access our conference sessions or other areas of the event.
+If you choose to allow your badge to be scanned at the Event, you are giving consent to provide your data to such exhibitors, conference session sponsors or other third parties for marketing purposes.

 8. Intellectual Property

 8.1 Any and/or all IP in the Event materials shall be our sole and exclusive property (or the appropriate third party owner(s), if any) and you shall not acquire any rights in such event materials, including any developments or variations of them.

 8.2 Nothing in this Agreement grants you any legal or beneficial rights in or to any IP in the Event materials.
 You agree not to reproduce, sell, and/or copy (in whole or in part) the Event material, except for purposes of social media posting or post-event references.
 Audio and visual recordings for the distribution of commercial materials are not permitted without our prior consent.
 If you would like to use the Event materials for anything else, please email us at firstname.lastname@example.org.

 9. Term & Termination